 The Livermore High School Counselors strive to assist students in achieving success in all aspects of their lives.
 Counselors get to know their students in grade nine and remain involved with them throughout high school, providing individual, ongoing guidance on academic, personal, extracurricular, and post-secondary options.
-College advising is expanded during the second half of the junior year and continues into the senior year as counselors assist students and parents in researching schools, developing a list, and making applications to appropriate colleges and universities.
+College advising is expanded during the second half of the junior year and continues into the senior year as counselors assist students and parents in researching schools, developing a list, and completing applications to appropriate colleges and universities.
 Each counselor serves an equal portion of the high school with the division based upon the first letter of a student's last name.

 HOW TO REACH YOUR COUNSELOR:

 - Counselors are available every day at lunch for walk-ins.

 - By appointment via email, phone, or leave a note in their box.